lynnfaraday/aresmush.com/tutorials/code/database.md

     char = Character.find_one_by_name("Bob")
     Demographics.set_group(char, "Faction", "Navy")

-> <i class="fa fa-exclamation-triangle"></i> **Important:** Do not attempt to change database properties just by updating the object (e.g. `char.name = "Harry"`)  This changes the property on the **object** but does not actually update the database.
-You can legitimately use this method to change multiple properties as a batch, but you have to do `char.save` at the end to commit the changes to the database.
+{% include note.html content="Do not attempt to change database properties just by updating the object (e.g. <code>char.name = \"Harry\"</code>)  This changes the property on the <b>object</b> but does not actually update the database.
+You can legitimately use this method to change multiple properties as a batch, but you have to do <code>char.save</code> at the end to commit the changes to the database." %}

 ## Finder Helpers